Milan Food Tour

 Yes.
 If you have any specific allergies/intolerances, please indicate these in the Travel Notes section during booking.
 Your guide will do his or her best to accommodate, though please note that some shops we visit do use wheat flour and nuts in the kitchen for other items.
 Again, please make note of any dietary issues.
 If you are booking privately, we can customize a route that will avoid such items, something that we cannot fully do on our small group walks.

 The walk takes place within the city center, and stays within a relatively concentrated area.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.

 For private groups, yes.
 The content might be a little different but we can adjust.
 Please note your preferred start time in the travel notes section.